 On April 6, 1964, a panel discussion – one of the final events of a “Jazz Weekend” – took place at Bennington College in Bennington, VT.
-This series of events also included a performance by the Cecil Taylor Unit (at that time comprising Cecil Taylor on piano, Henry Grimes on bass, Andrew Cyrille on percussion [reportedly his second ever date with the Unit], and Jimmy Lyons on alto saxophone) and possibly a solo piano performance by Taylor.
+This series of events also included a performance by the Cecil Taylor Unit (for this performance: Cecil Taylor on piano, Henry Grimes on bass, Andrew Cyrille on percussion [reportedly his second ever date with the Unit], and Jimmy Lyons on alto saxophone) and possibly a solo piano performance by Taylor.
 Those appearing on the panel were Louis Calabro (Bennington faculty member and composer), Frederick Koenig as moderator, Hall Overton, and Cecil Taylor.
 Other comments were made by members of the audience.
 This is a transcript from a tape of the discussion which was recorded over music played the previous evening.
 Wherever “[MUSIC]” appears, a tape malfunction caused the previous evening’s music to drown out the discussion.

 Please send comments/suggestions to firstname.lastname@example.org